 Launch of AirTrack Cleaner Routes

 Louise Thomas

-Welcome to the fiftieth edition of our newsletter, as we are nominated for five awards, release major performance improvements on AirTrack and celebrate one year of working with Lía Budnik with some table tennis!
+Welcome to the fifty-fourth edition of our newsletter, as we turn two and set our strategy for 2026!
 This newsletter is aimed at investors, collaborators, future hires and early adopters of our products.
+And we have now hit 1000 valued subscribers of this newsletter!

+Launch of AirTrack Cleaner Routes